 In addition, the electrode will connect to a pacemaker device ( implantable pulse generator) under the skin of your chest.
-Wires that will connect the electrodes to the pacemaker device will run from under your chest skin to your brain.
+Wires connecting the electrodes to the pacemaker device will run from under your chest skin to your brain.

 Component of deep brain stimulation system (DBS)

 - Pacemaker-like device: The small device (pulse generator) helps to generate electrical impulses for the electrodes in the brain

 - Insulated lead wires: These leads form an attachment at the end of the electrodes implanted in the brain

 - Extension lead wires: The extension lead wires help to carry electrical impulses from the pacemaker device under your chest skin to the electrodes in the brain